SaiVarad1/ML_Book_Rental_Recommendations/README.md

 user_id - These have been anonymized and mapped to integers

-Location - Demographic data is provided

-Age - Demographic data is provided

-If available, otherwise, these fields contain NULL-values.

 BX-Books:

 isbn - Books are identified by their respective ISBNs.
 Invalid ISBNs have already been removed from the dataset.

 book_title

-book_author

-year_of_publication

-publisher

 BX-Book-Ratings: Contains the book rating information.